GEOS-ESM/CARMA/CARMA/interfaces/README.md

-# Interfaces for running CARMA without a broader model
+# PARMA: Interfaces for running CARMA without a broader model
-Developed by Parker Case (parker.a.case@nasa.gov)
+Developed by Parker Case (parker.a.case@nasa.gov) Current version: v1.0 (2024/08/20)
 ## Introduction
 While the testing suite in CARMA is useful for making sure code changes haven't altered the basic processes, it is cumbersome to change the experiments and